Projects and Initiatives of the Special Collections

 16th and 17th century maps of the World and the “New World”

 Antique Maps from the Robert E. Oscar Collection

 Artists’ Book Open House

-Come see work by Marina Abramovic and Ulay, John Baldessari, Johanna Drucker, Fluxus, General Idea, The Guerrilla Girls, Hans Haacke, Nancy Holt, Douglas Huebler, Barbara Kruger, Sol LeWitt, George Maciunas, Ed Ruscha, Carolee Schneemann, Richard Tuttle, Lawrence Weiner, Xu Bing, and many more.
-The Artists’ Books Open House will take place on Wednesday, the 23rd of October, from 10:00 am to 2:00 pm in Thompson Library room 150.
+Visitors to the Artist's Books open house were treated to works by Marina Abramovic and Ulay, John Baldessari, Johanna Drucker, Fluxus, General Idea, The Guerrilla Girls, Hans Haacke, Nancy Holt, Douglas Huebler, Barbara Kruger, Sol LeWitt, George Maciunas, Ed Ruscha, Carolee Schneemann, Richard Tuttle, Lawrence Weiner, Xu Bing, and many more.
+The Artists’ Books Open House took place on Wednesday, the 23rd of October, 2013 from 10:00 am to 2:00 pm in Thompson Library room 150.

 Special Collections Open House Schedule for 2013-2014.

 All Open House will be held in Thompson Library in 150.